When and How to Extract Honey

 NOTE: Don’t steal too much honey from your bees!

 How much honey should you leave for the colony?
 You must leave 60 to 70 pounds of honey to carry your colony through the winter.
 For reference, one medium-sized frame filled to 100% capacity with capped honey will hold three to three-and-a-half pounds of honey, meaning there is about 30-35 lbs. per ten-frame super (excluding the weight of the woodenware).
-Ten deep frames hold about 70 lbs. of honey.
+Ten deep frames hold about 70 pounds of honey.

 In warm weather, open up both brood chambers and estimate how much honey the bees have stored, compensating for partially-filled frames by adding more frames to your estimate.
 If their supply is light, compensate with extra honey frames in a super on top of the brood chamber.
 During the fall the bees should gradually consolidate their stored honey by moving it down into the brood chamber, as empty cells become available when brood-rearing winds down.
 The empty super can usually then be removed before winter hits, which will minimize the colony’s winter heating costs.